New Club or Special Interest Group

-Student groups will be notified of approval within two weeks by the Director of Student Life and Recreation.
+Student groups will be notified of approval within two weeks by the Director of Student Life.
 Officers must meets with the Director to receive a brief orientation on student club policies and procedures, to receive an official student organization manual.

 Officially registered student organizations may request funds from the Fee Board.
 All registered student organizations are required to complete an annual report in April of each year to remain in good standing.

 Special Interest Groups